j808544j/assignment-temp/README.md

 A simple Express.js backend for a B2C marketplace that provides REST APIs for featured categories, trending products, best-selling products, and banners.

-## Features

-- RESTful API endpoints for marketplace data
-- CORS enabled for cross-origin requests
-- Dummy data included for testing
-- Simple and easy to set up

 ## API Endpoints

 1. **Featured Categories**